xuintl/RobotaPsyche/March 9 - Midterm/README.md

 In the dark mode:

-- the light source is highly attracting
+- the light sources are highly attracting
 - the insect only moves when it is stimulated by the movement of neighboring insects

 In the day mode:

-- the light source is less attracting
+- the light sources are less attracting
 - the insect is attracted to other individuals with similar gradients
 - the insect avoids other individuals with disparate gradients